Conda and Mamba

 conda install package_name=version

 The "=version" is optional.
 By default, conda install a package from the anaconda channel.
 To install a package from a different channel, run conda install with the -c option.
-For example, to install a package from the conda_forge channel, run
+For example, to install a package from the bioconda channel, run

-conda install -c conda_forge package_name
+conda install -c bioconda package_name

 Delete a Conda Environment